alensugimoto/lambdac/README.md

 ## Features to Add

-- Add more details to parse exceptions, such as start and end positions.
+### Patterns

 - Allow undo and redo operations using the command pattern.
 - Use the MVC architecture pattern.

+### Evaluation

 - Allow evaluation using different strategies (applicative order, normal order, call-by-value, and call-by-name).
-- Determine if an evaluated expression is behaviorally equivalent to environment variables.
+- Allow step-by-step evaluation.

+### User Experience

 - Add a REPL to the GUI.
+- Add more details to parse exceptions, such as start and end positions.

+### Environment

 - Allow variables to be added to the environment with `let`.
+- Add default environment variables, such as the ones in section 5.2 in TaPL.
+- Determine if an evaluated expression is behaviorally equivalent to environment variables.

+### Other

 - See last paragraph of section 7.1 in TaPL.
 - See second to last paragraph of section 7.2 in TaPL.
-- Add default environment variables, such as the ones in section 5.2 in TaPL.
-- Allow step-by-step evaluation.

-## Authors

-- Alen Sugimoto